 To the waiters who served Holly, Amy and I on my very first night in Jaén, and many nights following.

-To my private lesson students...
+o my private lesson students...
 First off, Tino and Laura, my favorite kids on the planet thus far.
 They give me a little hope that maybe not all kids are so bad ;)

 And to Maria, a hematologist who taught me that it's never too late to learn another language.
 Aaaaand that it is possible to fit into a skirt you randomly find from your early 20's when you're 40-something and three kids deep.
 Ok, or maybe she's just super human, I'm not sure.

-To my middle school students and their fascination with my "Minnesota" power point about ice fishing (lakes freeze?!) and the Polar Plunge (people really jump into a frozen lake?!).
+fascination with my "Minnesota" power point about ice fishing (lakes freeze?!) and the Polar Plunge (people really jump into a frozen lake?!).
 The kids prepared a very sweet goodbye day for me, they wrote me letters apologizing for their bad behavior (that was quite a surprise!!), they wrote "Bye Molly!" across the board and even gave me a picture frame and a jewelry box to take home.
 One of the boys gave me a special gift, a shiny hair clip (oh you bet that got a good load of "oooh" and "ahhh" and kissy sounds from the class).
 And to Pilar, my fellow and favorite English teacher.

 To three things whose importance cannot be described using a picture.... "la cuesta" (the big f-ing hill) that I lived on top of... the never-ending construction... and relative time schedules.